jbaker8935/switcheroo/design.md

   trigger resets, puzzle navigation, hints, or difficulty changes.
 - Sets AI difficulty to STANDARD by default when entering puzzle mode to provide an appropriate challenge level for puzzle solving.
+- Preserves any manually selected puzzle difficulty across resets and puzzle navigation so subsequent AI turns reuse the lightweight or advanced profile the player chose without reinitialisation churn.

 ### Board and Move Validation (`board.c/.h`)
 - Encapsulates the 8x4 board grid, piece states, and swap flags.